rabilrbl/Chatbot-WhatsApp/README.md

 Environment variables required for the application can be found in the `.example.env` file.
 Make sure to define these values before deploying the application.
 Once you have configured all of the environment variables, save them to a `.env` file.
 This file should then be added to the root of the application.

 ### Environment Variables Description

+* *OPENAI_API_KEY* - This is the API key for accessing the OpenAI API.
+This is used to generate messages from the chatbot.

 * *WHATSAPP_PHONE_NUMBER_ID* - This is the unique phone number ID provided by WhatsApp Business API in Facebook Developer Portal after registering the phone number.

 * *WHATSAPP_API_KEY* - This is the API key for accessing the WhatsApp account.
 Also known as ACCESS_TOKEN in the Facebook Developer Portal.